×

 Formation

 These verbs all have mandatory indirect objects which require an indirect object pronoun.
-Sentences may begin or end with the indirect object and may or may not include the preposition a plus a pronoun or noun.
-The verb is always conjugated to the main noun while the person is identified by the indirect object pronoun.
-If the sentence begins with with indirect object, the emphasis is placed on the person.
+Sentences may begin or end with the indirect object and may or may not include the preposition "a" plus a pronoun or noun which clarifies or emphasizes the indirect object.
+The verb is always conjugated to the main noun, which is the subject of the sentence, while the person is identified by the indirect object pronoun.
+If the sentence begins with an indirect object after the preposition a, the emphasis is placed on the person.

 • Me agrada su visita.
 (I am pleased by your visit.)